 I’ve not had the opportunity to put to the self healing WiFi to the test.
 But anything to help the Wifi sounds like an improvement.

-One thing worth mentioning is this is one of the few supertank printers that have an accessible print head.
+This is one of the few supertank printers that have an accessible print head.
 Most assume it will last the life of the printer therefore are not accessible.

 Supertank printers are unlikely to run dry and damage the print head.
 As opposed to cartridge based inkjet printers.